Reader Edition

 Lufthansa axes 20,000 flights as Middle East conflict drives fuel costs to breaking point

-Skyrocketing jet fuel prices, fueled by the ongoing war with Iran, force major airline to slash summer schedule.
+Skyrocketing jet fuel prices, fueled by the ongoing conflict between the U.S.-Israel alliance and Iran, force major airline to slash service.

-The economic fallout of the conflict with Iran has hit the aviation industry hard, with Lufthansa announcing the cancellation of 20,000 short-haul flights this summer.
+The economic fallout from the conflict between the U.S.-Israel alliance and Iran has reached the tarmac, forcing German carrier Lufthansa to scrap 20,000 short-haul flights this summer.

 Tags